open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 Exemplars are example data points for aggregated data.
 They provide access to the raw measurement value, time stamp when measurement was made, and trace context, if any.
-It also provides "Filtered Tags", which are those attributes (Tags) [dropped by a view](#select-specific-tags).
-Exemplars are an opt-in feature, and allows customization via ExemplarFilter and ExemplarReservoir.
+It also provides "Filtered Tags", which are attributes (Tags) that are [dropped by a view](#select-specific-tags).
+Exemplars are an opt-in feature, and allow customization via ExemplarFilter and ExemplarReservoir.

 #### ExemplarFilter